ShepherdOnline/SMSF2017/_posts/2017-04-28-festival-schedule-for-friday.md

 ase_map_component_start_point:
   - 'a:2:{s:3:"lat";d:29.760000000000002;s:3:"lng";d:-95.379999999999995;}'
 ---
 <p>The Shepherd Maple Syrup Festival officially kicks off today with a full slate of events.
-The Flea Market, helicopter rides, and Carnival Rides continue today.
+The Flea Market, <a href="https://www.facebook.com/events/271497673309548/" target="_blank">helicopter rides</a>, and Carnival Rides continue today.
 In the afternoon, other events like the Pancake Dinners, Bubble Balls, and the Arts & Craft Show will open.
 Tonight, the day closes with an Emergency Vehicle Parade.
 Here is a quick run through of today’s activities.</p>
 <p></p>
 <p><img src="http://www.shepherdmaplesyrupfest.org/wp-content/uploads/2017/04/smsf-map.jpg" width="624" height="806" alt="smsf-map.jpg" title="null"></p>
 <h2><a href="https://www.facebook.com/events/1777742332556334/">Flea Market Vendors Fair</a></h2>